php-amqplib/RabbitMqBundle/docs/en/index.md

 ```

 The callback is now specified under each queues and it's service should implement the `IConsumer` (it's optional).
-All the options of `queues-options` in the consumer are available for each queue.
+All the options of `queues` in the consumer are available for each queue.

 Be aware that all queues are under the same exchange, it's up to you to set the correct routing for callbacks.